SplashSync/Prestashop/modules/splashsync/docs/start/3-faq.en.md

 To use and synchronize Prestashop Products catalog with other applications, ensure they are compatible with Multilanguage fields.

-I.e on Dolibarr, you must enable Multilanguage mode to synchronize Prestashop Products.
+Ask our support if you have troubles to setup your synchronisation.

-### Products Imports from Splash
+### Products Exports from Splash (Push Create)

 By default, our Prestashop Module is only done to export new products from Prestashop to your Splash Eco-System.
 To make it better, we use product names with options as products name, this allow us to get different names for each product variants.